 What could have gone better

-- Could have left my solar panel and battery pack home to safe weight.
+- Could have left my solar panel and battery pack home to save weight.

 - I barely used the Paradox Merino Blend Long Sleeve Zip-T. Maybe if the weather had been wetter I might have wanted it.
 The combination of T-shirt and down jacket worked well though.